Summer Camp Programs for Special Campers

-Summer camp is a valuable experience for everyone.
-Our individualized and structured activities allow campers to feel secure.
-Campers are introduced to new skills and activities in a precise and consistent manner by staff that are trained by special education and therapy professionals; they are encouraged to participate with counselors and fellow campers using positive reinforcement and praise.
+Our individualized and structured activities allow campers to feel secure and develop a new comfort zone for recreation and learning.
+This security, combined with playfulness and loving care, allows campers to easily engage in learning new skills and become more self-motivated.
+Activities are designed and delivered in a precise and consistent manner by staff that are trained by special education professionals.
+Campers are encouraged to participate using positive reinforcement and praise.

-One of the main purposes of summer camp is to have fun participating in safely designed activities, appropriate for a wide-range of ability levels.
-The learning and organizational strategies being taught at home and in school are reinforced in our fun and relaxed environment.
-Each camper participates in a wide range of activities that are designed to enhance social skills, and be both fun and challenging.
+One of the main purposes of summer camp is to have fun!, participating in safely designed activities, which we’ve designed to be appropriate for a wide-range of ability levels and ages 6-22 years in our children’s program, or in one of our adult groups: 23 years and older.
+The learning and organizational strategies being taught at home and in school are reinforced in our playful and relaxed environment.
+Each camper participates in a wide range of activities that are designed to enhance social and life skills, and be both fun and challenging.
 Counselors ensure that every camper experiences success in each activity.
-This enables us to improve the self-esteem of the individual, and enhances their individual abilities.
+This enables us to improve self-esteem and enhance individual abilities.

-Promoting independence during the summer is the third component of our program.
-Not only does camp help to teach and maintain independence in activities of daily living, but camp provides the freedom for campers to participate on their own, and for them to develop a sense of themselves as capable individuals.
-While our program is designed to be a recreational summer camp, it also contains meaningful and beneficial therapeutic and educational components.
-Campers feel that they have been attending camp to have fun, but their exciting daily activities are preparing them for greater future successes in school and their communities.
-Campers work on key daily living skills, social skills and cooperation strategies with others.
+Promoting independence during the summer is a strong overall component of our program.
+Camp helps teach and maintain independence in activities of daily living, and provides the freedom for campers to participate on their own, and for them to develop a sense of themselves as capable individuals.
+While our program is designed to be recreational, it also contains meaningful and beneficial therapeutic and educational components that are professionally designed by advanced level educators and therapists.
+At camp, we have fun, while also preparing for future success in community settings.
+Campers work on learning flexibility and cooperation strategies.

 All of our professionally-designed activities encompass the benefits of all three programs (Independence, Recreation, and Participation), while individualizing appropriate skills content and learning methods within each program area.